Privacy statement - Brainnet Groep

 Do we share your personal data with others?

-There are strict rules related to sharing personal data with third parties.
-We do our utmost to adhere to these rules wherever possible.
-We only share your personal data with third parties if we have the statutory obligation to do so, because we have to implement an agreement with you or because we employ another service provider.
+First and foremost, Brainnet only shares your personal data with third parties if we have the statutory obligation to do so, because we have to implement an agreement with you or because we employ another service provider.
 For instance, inspectors and the Tax Authority can request data from us based on the legislation.
-A judge can also request us to provide data.
-Furthermore, if you, for instance, commit a fraud, we can report you.
+Furthermore, a judge can request us to provide data.
+If you, for instance, commit a fraud, we can report you.

 Sometimes, based on an agreement, we are obliged to share your data with another party or organisation.
 For instance, Brainnet shares an expert’s personal data with clients that are interested in employing the expert for a Service Contract.
 Brainnet also sends monthly key figure reports to its clients.

 We also provide your personal data to other parties that we need to work with to provide our service.
-For instance, Brainnet can share experts’ personal data with an external party that checks the identity details of the experts who are employed on a Service Contract.
-In addition, to process the salaries of experts who are in paid employment with Brainnet, data are shared with an external party.
+For instance, Brainnet can share experts’ personal data with the AMP Group that, on behalf of Brainnet, checks the identity details of the experts who are employed on a Service Contract.

 Moreover, Brainnet uses various processing organisations.
 We have entered into contracts with these organisations that ensure that they guarantee that they will handle your personal data with as much care as Brainnet.
 In addition, these organisations guarantee that they will adhere to the existing privacy legislation.